New Sarony Photograph Identified

 In the article one of the key questions I addressed was the number of images in the first set of Sarony photographs taken in 1882 (i.e. not counting the 3 others taken in 1883).
 I had noted how the total had long stood at twenty-seven—which was also the number illustrated in that excellent little volume The Wilde Album produced by Oscar Wilde’s grandson Merlin’s Holland.

-But in my article I took a stance away from this baseline with the approach that there are, in fact, “not twenty-seven photographs of Wilde from 1882: there are twenty-eight”—pointing out that there are two different photographs bearing the number 9.
+But in my article I took the approach that there are, in fact, “not twenty-seven photographs of Wilde from 1882: there are twenty-eight”—pointing out that there are two different photographs bearing the number 9.

 Wilde’s poses in the two number 9s are so extremely similar that they could easily be mistaken for each other when not viewed together, but when juxtaposed there is one glaring difference: in one photograph Wilde is holding his book of Poems (1881) and in the other he is not (9A and 9B below).